Breastfeeding can offer many benefits

 Gift of Life mom Nickifia is a Breastfeeding Boss because she's on a mission to tell other young moms how beneficial breastfeeding is.
 She's taken all the information she received about breastfeeding during pregnancy and after her sweet baby Keniju was born to encourage other moms who may be hesitant about breastfeeding.

-Class includes basic breastfeeding information and techniques and prevention of common problems.
+Jackson Hospital - Breastfeeding Classes These classes include basic breastfeeding information, techniques, and prevention of common problems.
 Class size is limited.
 Participants are encouraged to register by phone or email by the 5th month of pregnancy for the best selection of available class dates.
-Phone: 334-293-8497.
-Email: liz.owen@jackson.org Website: www.jackson.org
+Phone: 334-293-8497 Email: liz.owen@jackson.org.
+Visit www.jackson.org